cloudevents/spec/protobuf-format.md

 #### 2.2.1 Background knowledge on special built in protobuf types

-`google.protobuf.Value` ([more info](PROTO_JSON)) is used to express a JSON structure.
+`google.protobuf.Value` ([more info][PROTO_JSON]) is used to express a JSON structure.
 Its fields are composed of special wrapper value types such as `google.protobuf.BytesValue`.
 The protobuf runtime library provides JSON conversion support for these special built in message types.

-`google.protobuf.Any` ([more info](PROTO_ANY)) is used in protobuf to express a field whose type is not known to the enclosing message.
+`google.protobuf.Any` ([more info][PROTO_ANY]) is used in protobuf to express a field whose type is not known to the enclosing message.
 It contains the binary representation of the embedded message and a URL string that identifies the type of the embedded message.

 #### 2.2.2 Handling instructions